MarcoReidelbach/MaRDMO-Plugin/docs/how-to/add-option-rdmo.md

 **① URI prefix**

-The base URI that scopes all options belonging to a particular installation or vocabulary.
-For MaRDMO-specific options this is:
+The base URI that scopes all items belonging to a particular source.
+For MaRDMO-specific items this is:

 ```
 https://rdmo.mardi4nfdi.de/terms